How to Figure Out Your Co-op Maintenance Tax Deduction—a Simple Formula

 Jun 05, 2020 coop tax deductions

-With the 2020 tax deadline extended to July 15, you have some extra time to look for deductions this year.
-And if you live in a co-op, that’s good news because you can actually deduct your co-op maintenance fees.
+It’s tax season again and a prime time to remind you that if you live in a co-op, you can actually deduct your co-op maintenance fees!
 You just need to know how.

 It’s important to remember that the amount of the write off will vary from year to year as real estate tax amounts and interest paid on the underlying mortgage changes.

 Here is a handy formula you can use:

 B / 12 = C